LavonJGreen/book-search-react/README.md

 * [Preview](#Preview)

 ## Usage
-App is on Heroku at https://protected-shore-93820.herokuapp.com/
+https://shielded-depths-10949.herokuapp.com/ app is launched on heroku but issues publishing.

 ## Technologies
 This application was made using